gdkrmr/BTCParser.jl/README.md

 ```julia
 block = Block(chain[h])
 ```
-chain indexing is 0-based to match the commonly used numbering, if you require 1-based indexing, use `chain.data[h]`.
+chain indexing is 0-based to match the numbering used by the bitcoin core client, if you require 1-based indexing, use `chain.data[h]`.

 Get the hash of a block
 ```julia